 Miscellaneous Civil War Papers (1861-1862) of Lawson Botts (b.1825 Fredericksburg, VA; VMI Class of 1844; lawyer; Col., 2nd Virginia Infantry Regiment; died 1862 as a result of wound received at 2nd Manassas).
 Include letter of commission; promotion order; order to assume duties of Provost Marshall in Winchester, VA; letter to Capt.
 O'Brien complaining about shortage of rations, etc; furlough request; receipt.

-Biographical note: Robert Alexander Boyd, b.
-1842, Mecklenburg Co., Virginia; graduate, VMI Class of 1863; 1st Sergeant, Co.
-D. , 1st Regiment, Confederate States Engineers; farmer; d.
-1909, Williamsburg, VA.
-Descriptive note: 1 volume notebook, ca. 45 pages, containing miscellaneous personal notes (Dec 1864- April 1865) and brief diary entries (April 3-13, 1865).
+VMI Class of 1863; 1st Sergeant, Co.
+D. , 1st Regiment, Confederate States Engineers.
+One volume notebook, ca. 45 pages, containing miscellaneous personal notes (Dec 1864- April 1865) and brief diary entries (April 3-13, 1865).
 Diary portion covers activities of the 1st Engineers Regiment during the last few days of the war; mentions surrender at Appomattox and includes pencil sketch of surrender site.
 Notes concern supplies, furloughs and desertions, guard rosters.

 Misc.
 Civil War papers of Francis Boykin (VMI Class of 1856 & 31st Virginia Infantry), CSA.
 Includes 2 commissions, orders, letter signed by Robert E. Lee, letter from Gov. John Letcher.
 All documents are dated 1861.

-Biographical note: John C. Breckinridge, Major General, Confederate States Army; Confederate Secretary of War; b.
+John C. Breckinridge, Major General, Confederate States Army; Confederate Secretary of War; b.
 1821 d.
 1875.
-Description: 6 miscellaneous documents (1861-1873), labeled "contents of J.C.
+Six miscellaneous documents (1861-1873), labeled "contents of J.C.
 Breckinridge's purse."
 Items include receipts; list of names with addresses.

-Two letters written by Union soldier N. B. Brisbine from Winchester, Virginia, dated September 16 and 24, 1864.
+Two letters written by Union Army physician N. B. Brisbine at Winchester, Virginia, dated September 16 and 24, 1864.
 Brisbine was a Surgeon serving with the 2nd Ohio Cavalry Regiment; this unit was engaged in the fighting at Winchester in August 1864, serving as a rear guard while the rest of the army retreated toward Harper's Ferry.
-In the first letter, Brisbine describes being held prisoner in Winchester where he was captured while caring for Union wounded.
-In the second, he describes the recapture of Winchester by Union troops and the Confederate retreat.

 Brooke was a member of the Class of 1861 and & served with the 47th Virginia Infantry Regiment.
 Correspondence, 1862-1864, to & from family members.
 Includes references to civilian wartime life in Fredericksburg, VA as well as information about the 47th VA.